 In “The Trial of Phineas Bogg,” Councilman Garth hands Bogg a parchment with vital information on Jeffrey’s future accomplishments written in calligraphy.
 Attempting to deceive the court, Voyager Drake somehow made it look like the recorded achievements of “Civilian” Jeffrey Jones.
-This proved Bogg was guilty of kidnapping Jeffrey, and he’d have to be returned to 1982.
+This proved Bogg was guilty of kidnapping Jeffrey and would have to return him to 1982.
 The truth’s eventually revealed – Jeffrey was destined to become a Voyager and go on to greatness.
 Perhaps even stopping Drake for good.
 It was no accident Bogg picked him up in 1982.

-Dastardly, Prosecutor Voyager Drake plotting to ruin another Voyager’s life.
+Dastardly, Prosecutor Voyager Drake plots to ruin another Voyager’s life.

-If you gave the document a passing glance, you might’ve thought it was written in Latin.
+If you glanced at the document, you might’ve thought it was written in Latin.
 But on closer inspection, the words are barely recognizable as Latin or English.
 My second guess was some Celtic language.
-The Tribunal, Drake, Susan, and Bogg can read and understand the document.
+The Tribunal, Drake, Susan, and Bogg can read and understand the manuscript.

 In 1984’s Voyager From the Unknown, it’s revealed that Headquarters is located far out in the cosmos on “Planet Voyager.”
-The Voyagers have their own flag if you look closely on opposite sides of the Tribunal Bench in the Trial episode.
+The Voyagers have a flag if you look closely at opposite sides of the Tribunal Bench in the Trial episode.
 (See pic above) It’s only logical to conclude they have a written and spoken language different from earth’s languages.
-The concept is similar to the symbolic language of Gallifrey on Doctor Who (1963).
+The concept is similar to the symbolic language of Gallifrey in Doctor Who (1963).

-I imagine Bogg knows the Voyager language when he hears it and can follow along, but rarely if ever, speaks it.
+I imagine Bogg knows the Voyager language when he hears it and can follow along but rarely speaks it.
 (Like me with Spanish.)
-He’d probably learned it in Voyager School.
+He may have learned it in Voyager School.
 Or…is Bogg seeing Jeffrey’s parchment in English?
 It’s something to ponder.

-In a season 2 episode of The Hardy Boys (1977), “The House on Possessed Hill,” Joe Hardy helps the mysterious, clairvoyant Stacy, and they take shelter from an angry town posse chasing her on a dark and stormy night.
+In a season 2 episode of The Hardy Boys (1977), “The House on Possessed Hill,” Joe Hardy helps the mysterious, clairvoyant Stacy.
+They take shelter from an angry town posse chasing her on a dark and stormy night.
 Stacy is pretty and sweet (21-year-old Melanie Griffith plays her), but she gives off all sorts of creepy vibes while telling Joe the haunted history of the manor.

 Stacy weirds Joe out further by telling him she hears a woman crying in deep sorrow.
-(The viewers hear it, too, along with other haunting sounds and music throughout the episode.
+(The viewers can hear it and other haunting sounds and music throughout the episode.
 Yikes.)
-She pulls out an 18th-century album with an old letter written by the former lady of the house.
+Stacy pulls out an 18th-century album with an old letter written by the former lady of the house.
 (The crying lady) And this is where I solved the mystery myself.

-Somehow, this Gothic letter’s writing is the same writing on Jeffrey Jones’s historical parchment file.
+The Gothic letter’s writing is identical to Jeffrey Jones’s historical parchment file.
 Talk about a time paradox!
 But not really, because this confusing word salad has different meanings on both shows.
-It turns out this enigmatic block of text and parchment is a studio prop.
+The enigmatic block of text and parchment is a studio prop.
 It’s what I call a “Universal Studios Language.”

 Hmm … but it still sounds like a fun crossover idea for Fan-fiction!
 (Filing it away in my “Idea morgue.
 And I mean morgue.
 The last Voyagers!
 (1982) fan-fiction I wrote was in 2016, and it’s been left unfinished.
 I apologize.)

 Thanks to a fan’s eagle eye, there’s a possibility the creator of the studio prop document was inspired by an indecipherable 15th-century hand-written codex named “The Voynich Manuscript.”
 Get it?
 VOYnich…VOYagers?
-Ehhh…there’s really no connection there.
+Ehhh…there’s really no connection there, Or is there?
 I just thought it was funny.